austunkol/My-Projects/python/coding-challenges/cc-002-convert-millisecs-to-hours-mins-secs/README.md

 ## Learning Outcomes

-At the end of the this coding challenge, students will be able to;
+At the end of the this coding challenge, we will be able to;

 - analyze a problem, identify and apply programming knowledge for appropriate solution.